Fixed indexed annuities (FIAs): What they are & how they work

 • Tax-deferral.
 Like other types of annuities, you won’t pay taxes on your earnings until you take withdrawals, which helps increase your year-over-year growth.

 • Protection against inflation.
-FIAs offer you a higher projected return than fixed annuities, which can help give you a buffer against inflation.
-FIAs also protect you from your principal losing value.
+FIAs offer you a higher projected return than fixed annuities, which can help protect you against inflation.
+FIAs also protect you from your principal losing value beyond a certain threshold.

 • Less risk than other investment vehicles.
 FIA caps and floors help limit your losses, so you can minimize your investment risk.